Award Winning Emergency Room In West Jordan UT

 Jordan Valley Medical Center in West Jordan UT was recently awarded as Women's Choice Award for America's 100 Best Hospitals Emergency Care.
 We are the only designated trauma center west of I-15 in the Salt Lake Valley and have invested substantially in the community through the acquisition of state-of-the-art medical equipment to better serve our patients.
 We are committed to providing rapid, high-quality trauma care to our local communities, in close partnership with our local EMS agencies and police departments.

-About Jordan Valley Medical Center's Emergency Department:
+Jordan Valley Medical Center Emergency Department Amenities

 - Level III Trauma Center